etrusci-org/olay/app/mod/rotator/README.md

 ### itemsFromFile

-Whether to load the items from a file.
+Whether to load the items from a local file.
 Supports images.

 Type: boolean
 Default: `false`